 Dormancy in plants is like winter hibernation in animals; the tree is conserving energy and living off stored nutrients to get through the long, cold Northeast Ohio winter.

 During summer, when trees are actively growing, they generate “food” in the form of carbohydrates and sugars through the process of photosynthesis.
-Sunlight triggers the process in the tree’s leaves to turn carbon dioxide and water in carbohydrates that the tree uses for energy throughout the growing season and/or stores for use over the winter.
+Sunlight triggers the process in the tree’s leaves to turn carbon dioxide and water into carbohydrates that the tree uses for energy throughout the growing season and/or stores for use over the winter.

 As temperatures cool down and days shorten in autumn, photosynthesis slows down.
 The tree stops actively growing.
 Leaves of deciduous trees change color and eventually fall off the tree, leaving it without its “food factory”.
 Remaining sugars and carbohydrates, as well as moisture inside the tree, move down into the roots where they are used to sustain the tree during winter dormancy.

-When temperatures warm up in spring, the tree comes out of dormancy – sap flows quickly, nutrients make their way into the tree canopy, buds swell and leaves emerge to provide food for the tree through photosynthesis.
+When temperatures warm up in spring, the tree comes out of dormancy – sap flows quickly, nutrients make their way into the tree canopy, buds swell, and leaves emerge to provide food for the tree through photosynthesis.

 Several things would happen during freezing winter weather if trees didn’t enter dormancy: